sociam/epsm18/cfp.md

 - How should access to data be regulated?
 - What role is there for Web Observatories?
 - How do algorithmic biases affect group composition or intra-group relations?
+- What is the role of social amplification in generating bias?
+- How does group membership, voluntary or involuntary, impact on identity and agency?
 - Who is accountable for harms resulting from an algorithm’s application to a group?
 - Can we create protections analogous to data protection without personal data or PII?
 - Who is to represent a particular group if it is to be defended against a possible harm?